Leobej/Simplira/doc/Simplira_Technical_Doc.md

 - invited_by        UUID, FK → User, NOT NULL
 - token             VARCHAR, UNIQUE, NOT NULL      -- sent in invitation email URL
 - status            ENUM(PENDING, ACCEPTED, EXPIRED), NOT NULL
-- expires_at        TIMESTAMP, NOT NULL            -- 7 days default
+- expires_at        TIMESTAMPTZ, NOT NULL            -- 7 days default
 - accepted_by       UUID, FK → User, nullable
-- accepted_at       TIMESTAMP, nullable
+- accepted_at       TIMESTAMPTZ, nullable
-- created_at        TIMESTAMP, NOT NULL
+- created_at        TIMESTAMPTZ, NOT NULL
 ```

 ### Notification